 - Large crash pillows or mats

-- Fidget items that allows for repetitive moment
+- Fidget items that allow for a repetitive moment

 - Therapy balls